-The result of these two assumptions is profound.
+The result of just these two assumptions is profound.
 The theory, in its current form, does not produce any mathematical descriptions.
-Rather, it produces a visualizable logical model which is sufficiently simple in basic structure, but complex in combinations, to describe every known observation of mass and energy in science.
-I say it is profound because it provides a simple model that explains “force at a distance”, the creation of mass from nothing, and the transformation of mass into energy.
-It also doesn’t require any dimensions beyond the three we observe; it doesn’t require space-time concepts; and, it provides a simple explanation for the major astronomical observations including the big bang and black holes.
+Rather, it produces a visualizable logical model which is very simple in basic structure, but sufficiently complex in combinations, to describe every known observation of mass and energy in science.
+I say it is profound because it provides a simple model that explains almost all of the observations science has made: “force at a distance”, the creation of mass from nothing, the transformation of mass into energy, etc. It also doesn’t require any dimensions beyond the three we observe; it doesn’t require space-time concepts; and, it provides a simple explanation for the major astronomical observations including the big bang and black holes.

-( Note: The dialog is taken from the “teaching version” of the book which has not yet been published.
-This version has many subheadings to separate each element of the theory. )
+( Note: This dialog is taken from the “teaching version” of the book which has not yet been published.
+The teaching version includes many subheadings to summarize the content of paragraphs. )